danny087/whatsapp-live-scores-notification/README.md

 I use twilio's API to hook up to my phone and I scrape the data i need with cheerio from https://livescore.football365.com/football/live.

-I use SOLID while making this app, meaning every function should be doing one specfic thing.

 The website I use to scrape from is football365.